ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ## Install the Images

-The service we just created references several image assets, but these assets to do not exist yet. <a download href="/assets/images/images.zip">Download the images</a> and unpack the zip file under `src/assets`, creating an `images` folder with the images in them.
+The property we just added to the environment object references several image assets, but these assets to do not exist yet. <a download href="/assets/images/images.zip">Download the images</a> and unpack the zip file under `src/assets`, creating an `images` folder with the images in them.

 **Note:** the specifics on doing this depends on the type of machine you are using.
 On a Mac: